dotnet/docs/docs/core/tools/global-json.md

 Indicates whether the SDK resolver should consider prerelease versions when selecting the SDK version to use.

-The default value depends whether you're running from Visual Studio:
+If you don't set this value explicitly, the default value depends on whether you're running from Visual Studio:

 - If you're **not** in Visual Studio, the default value is `true`.
 - If you are in Visual Studio, it uses the prerelease status requested.
 That is, if you're using a Preview version of Visual Studio or you set the **Use previews of the .NET Core SDK** option (under **Tools** > **Options** > **Environment** > **Preview Features**), the default value is `true`; otherwise, `false`.